Kalari ChikitsaTraditional Indian Sports Medicine

 As a practical manual therapy, massage is a primary element of Kalari Chikitsa.
 The two types of massage are Kalari Marma Massage and Chavutti Thirummal.

 For the ancient warriors of Kerala, Kalari Chikitsa treatments were of primary importance to survival on the battlefield.
-Today, whilst no longer on the battlefield, the martial artists still use these treatments to support the strenuous daily training required to master their art.
+Today, whilist no longer on the battlefield, the martial artists still use these treatments to support the strenuous daily training required to master their art.

 Herbal medicine has always been a part of Kalaripayattu, the traditional martial art of Kerala.
 For a Kalaripayattu student, traditional medicine making is an integral element of their physical and mental training.

 Kalaripayattu develops the body and mind through a powerful flowing practice.
 It is a comprehensive system that was originally designed to create an expert warrior.
-Classes are available at our school, Australian School of Kalaripayattu.
+Classes are available at our Brisbane school, Australian School of Kalaripayattu.